codeanish/leetcode/search_in_rotated_sorted_array_0033/README.md

 * All values of nums are unique.
 * nums is an ascending array that is possibly rotated.
 * -10^4 <= target <= 10^4

+## Notes:
+If the leftmost point is less than the midpoint of the array, the left half of the array is sorted If the rightmost point is greater than the midpoint of the array, the right half of the array is sorted

+If in the target is within the bounds of the sorted left part of the array, set the right part of the array to the midpoint-1 If the left half is sorted, and the target value is outside the bounds of the left part of the array, set the left part of the array to the midpoint +1

+If the target is within the bounds of the right part of the array, set the left part of the array to the midpoint+1 If the right half is sorted and the target value is outside the bounds of the right part of the array, set the right point to the midpoint -1